ayoburgess/cgi_aces_ocio/README.md

-# CGI ACES 1.0 OCIO Config
+# CGI ACES 1.0.3 OCIO Config
-An OCIO config for CGI rendering with ACES 1.0.
+An OCIO config for CGI rendering with ACES 1.0.3.
 Houdini LUTs have been generated from this config and are included for convenience.
-The 1D resolution is 4096 and the 3D resolution is 64x64x64.
+The 1D LUT resolution is 4096 and the 3D LUT resolution is 65.

 # Provided ACES Transforms
 * **ACES - ACES2065-1**
 * **ACES - ACEScg**
 * **ACES - ACESproxy**
 * **ACES - ACEScc**
+* **ACES - ACEScct**

 # Provided Output Transforms
+* **Output - ACES sRGB**
 * **Output - ACES Rec.709**

 # Provided Input Transforms